SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/remote-management-v2.md

 1. In the **Set up Collector** step, select **Linux** as the platform.<br/><img src={useBaseUrl('img/send-data/linux-install.png')} alt="linux-install" style={{border: '1px solid gray'}} width="800"/>
 1. Enter your **Installation Token**.
 1. Under **Tag data on Collector level**, add a new tag (for example, `application = Apache` as seen in the screenshot below to identify these collectors as having Apache running on them).
-1. For **Collector Settings**, leave them as default to configure collectore as remotely managed.
+1. For **Collector Settings**, leave them as default to configure collectors as remotely managed.
 1. Under **Generate and run the command to install the collector**, copy the command and execute it in your system terminal where the collector needs to be installed.<br/><img src={useBaseUrl('img/send-data/linux-terminal-installation.png')} alt="linux-terminal-installation" width="800"/>
 1. Wait for the installation process to complete, then click **Next** to proceed.
 1. On the next screen, you will see a list of available Source Templates.
 Select the required Source Template and proceed with the data configuration.